Economics of bitcoin: Classification

 Bitcoin was designed by its inventor, Satoshi Nakamoto, to work as a currency.
 It is commonly referred to with terms like: digital currency, digital cash, virtual currency, electronic currency, digital gold, or cryptocurrency.
 (Note: The adjectives digital, electronic or virtual describe the form.
 In securities, the analogical form has been described as book entry, paperless, digital, electronic, uncertificated or dematerialized.)

-The question whether bitcoin is a currency or not is disputed.
+Whether bitcoin is a currency is disputed.
 Bitcoins have three useful qualities in a currency, according to The Economist in January 2015: they are "hard to earn, limited in supply and easy to verify".
 Economists define money as a store of value, a medium of exchange and a unit of account, and agree that bitcoin has some way to go to meet all these criteria.
 It does best as a medium of exchange: for at least the period March 2014 to July 2023 the bitcoin market suffered from volatility, limiting the ability of bitcoin to act as a stable store of value, and retailers accepting bitcoin use other currencies as their principal unit of account.